dy/slidy/README.md

 * Keyboard
 * Sniper mode
 * Animations
+-->

 ## What slidy is not

 * Image slider.
-Use swiper, dragdealer or alike to create image sliders.
-Slidy is conceptually bound to value and it’s range, it is (almost) single-purpose plugin.
+Use [swiper](https://github.com/nolimits4web/swiper/), [dragdealer](https://github.com/skidding/dragdealer) or alike to create image sliders.
+Slidy is conceptually bound to value and it’s range, it is single-purpose plugin.
 Nonetheless, it is possible to create [simple carousel with slidy](http://dfcreative.github.io/slidy#carousel).
 * Content scroller.
 You can use [slidy as a scrollbar](http://dfcreative.github.io/slidy#scrollbar), but scrolling content is not slidy’s duty.
 * Slidy doesn’t paint range or any other visual information, because it is domain-specific data, and interpreting slidy input value[s] is up to user.
 Slider just provides a reliable mechanism of input.
 To build domain-specific picker, create a new component, like [color-tool](https://github.com/dfcreative/color-tool).
 * Slidy doesn not do non-linear value picking by default, because it supposes linear mapping of screen plot to picking values.
 The best way to implement [logarithmic or similar non-linear picker](https://dfcreative.github.io/slidy#logarithmic) is to manage value separately in `change` callback.